-HWB 4 Enhanced Ventilation

-Objective Maintain effective ventilation and prevent exposure to concentrated indoor pollutant sources to support occupants' health and wellbeing.

-Credit Requirement (a) Fresh Air Provision

-1.1 Fresh air provision in normally occupied spaces

-1 credit for demonstrating that all normally occupied spaces in the building are provided with increased ventilation.

-1.2 Fresh air provision in not normally occupied spaces

-1 credit for demonstrating that all not normally occupied spaces in the building are provided with adequate ventilation.

-1.3 On-site measurements

-1 additional BONUS credit for conducting on-site measurements to verify the ventilation performance for all normally occupied spaces.

-(b) Exhaust Air

-1 credit for the provision of an effective ventilation system for spaces where significant indoor pollution sources are generated.

-Assessment (a) Fresh Air Provision

-Prepare a schedule of all spaces present in the building.
-Categorise the spaces into normally occupied, not normally occupied and unoccupied according to the space type matrix in Appendix 9 of this manual.

-Specify the system (mechanical or natural) used to ventilate the spaces.

-Spaces with significant indoor air pollution sources such as toilets, car park, refuse room and plant room are excluded from the assessment.
-Staircases are also excluded.

-1.1 Fresh air provision in normally occupied spaces

-Demonstrate compliance with the below criteria.

-1.1.1 Mechanically ventilated spaces

-Provide a report demonstrating that the minimum ventilation rates stipulated in ASHRAE Standard 62.1-2016 [1] in all normally occupied spaces are exceeded by at least 30%.
+7 Health and Wellbeing 7.3 Indoor Environmental Quality HWB 4 Enhanced Ventilation Extent of Application All buildir gs Objective effective ventilation and prevent exposure to concentrated indoor sources to support occupants' health and wellbeing.
+Credits Attainable 3 + 1 add itional BONUS Credit Requirement • • Air Provision 1.1 F resh air provision in normally occupied spaces dit for demonstrating that all normally occupied spaces in the ng are provided with increased ventilation.
+1.2 F resh air provision in not normally occupied spaces dit for demonstrating that all not normally occupied spaces in the ng are provided with adequate ventilation.
+1.3 O n-site measurements litional BONUS credit for conducting on-site measurements to the ventilation performance for all normally occupied spaces . (b) Exha ust Air dit for the provision of an effective ventilation system for spaces e significant indoor pollution sources are generated.
+Assessment (a) Fresł Air Provision space are a schedule of all spaces present in the building.
+Categorise the es into normally occupied, not normally occupied and unoccupied ding to the space type matrix in Appendix 9 of this manual.
+Spec space fy the system (mechanical or natural) used to ventilate the es. park, es with significant indoor air pollution sources such as toilets, car refuse room and plant room are excluded from the assessment. ases are also excluded.
+1.1 F resh air provision in normally occupied spaces onstrate compliance with the below criteria.
+1 1.1 Mechanical ventilation spaces Provide a report demonstrating compliance with the minimum ventilation rates stipulated in ASHRAE Standard 62.1-2016 [1] in all normally occupied spaces is exceeded by at least 30%.

-1 American Society of Heating Refrigeration and Air Conditioning Engineers - ANSI/ASHRAE Standard 62.1-2016 Ventilation for Acceptable Indoor Air Quality i.
-Prescriptive Path
+1 American Society of Heating Refrigeration and Air Conditioning Engineers - ANSI/ASHRAE Standard 62.1-2016 Ventilation for Acceptable Indoor Air Quality a) Prescriptive path

-1.1.2 Naturally ventilated spaces
+1.1.2 Natural ventilation spaces